 Are all female Chihuahuas able to breed with large dogs for the first time?
-You’re Likely to Miss 5 shocking results.
+You’re likely to miss five shocking results.

 One of the tiniest dog breeds, chihuahuas are renowned for their charming appearance and small size.
 Many Chihuahua owners are curious whether their females can procreate with bigger canines.
 In this post, we’ll look at how Chihuahuas are bred, the potential dangers, and the advantages of breeding them with larger dogs.